 Few of us have had to deal with inflation and supply chain disruptions on this scale before.
 The old playbook doesn’t apply anymore, and companies still relying on legacy technology won’t have the tools to address these new challenges.

 This article will describe some tactics you can use today to mitigate the impacts of supply chain disruptions and inflation in the new digital economy.

-What’s happening in global supply chains and what can be done about it
+What’s happening in global supply chains, and what can be done about it?

 COVID-19 and trade tensions have strongly shaken the foundations of global supply chains.
 Trade routes are changing; BCG forecasts a $114B reduction in US–China trade in 2030 compared to 2019.

 What can be done?
-Here are some tactics to help mitigate supply chain disruptions and inflation risks in 2021 and beyond.
+Here are some tactics to help you mitigate supply chain disruptions and inflation risks in 2021 and beyond.

-- Which suppliers are performing badly?
+- Which suppliers are performing poorly?

 - How does this affect our clients?